TAP-lab/taplab-nix-config/README.md

 in

 {
-  # Import the hardware configuration and Home Manager configuration files
+  # Imports the hardware configuration and Home Manager configuration files
   imports =
     [
       ./hardware-configuration.nix